YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that MUPIP discovered a file with the filename xxxx already existing, and did not overwrite it while executing the specified command(s).

 Action: Rename the already existing file xxxx and reissue the MUPIP command(s), or modify the MUPIP command to name (explicitly/implicitly) a file different from xxxx.
+If this error is from a MUPIP SET -JOURNAL command after switching to a new version of YottaDB (i.e. the current journal file is known to have been created by a prior version of YottaDB) specifying -NOPREVJNLFILE in the MUPIP SET -JOURNAL command will avoid this error.

 ---------------------
 FILEIDGBLSEC